broadinstitute/pbs-analysis/README.md

 # pbs-analysis
-This repository contains a pipelne for binning, estimating the background distribution, and calculating the probability of being signal for ChIP-seq and related datatypes.
+This repository contains a pipeline for binning, estimating the background distribution, and calculating the probability of being signal for ChIP-seq and related datatypes.

 ### Overall inputs:
 - BAM file